We specialize in processing degraded DNA samples, with over 25 years of experience in forensic identification casework.

 We test for 24 STR markers, but please be aware that depending on the quality of the sample submitted, we cannot guarantee all markers will have data.
 Some of the most basic tests can be run using only 10 markers.

 Unlike swabs, forensic sample types are unconventional and can vary in type, age and condition – and processing time can vary on a case-by-case basis.
-Generally, the turnaround time is 6-8 weeks.
+Generally, the turnaround time is 10-14 weeks.
+This is only an estimate and is not guaranteed.

 Unfortunately not – the cremation process destroys biological material, including DNA.
 However, if an individual is recently deceased we may be able to obtain a DNA Profile from a tissue, blood or hair sample.
-Give us a call at 1 (877) 714-6359 to discuss your specific situation.
+Contact us to discuss your specific situation.